 Fire Suppression is the operation that most people associate the fire department with, putting out fires.
 Belle Valley Fire Department will respond to any type of fire whether it be in a building, a vehicle, outside vegetation, etc. We will locate the fire, attempt to confine it to the point of origin, extinguish it, salvage undamaged property, and overhaul the fire to prevent rekindle.
 Alarm activation investigations (including carbon monoxide), fuel leaks, downed trees & wires, odor and general investigations are handled by Fire Suppression crews.
 Fire suppression apparatus includes two pumpers and a tower ladder.
 Our heavy rescue truck and QRS/utility truck also carry limited suppression equipment and assist at fire scenes.

-EMS makes up the majority of calls in the fire service these days and that is no different at Belle Valley Fire Department.
-Daily BVFD responds to medical calls that can range from fall victims to someone suffering from cardiac arrest.
+EMS makes up the majority of calls in the fire service these days, and that is no different at Belle Valley Fire Department.
+Daily, BVFD responds to medical calls that can range from fall victims to someone suffering from cardiac arrest.
 We have personnel trained from First Responder level right up to paramedic levels.
-Our EMS staff treats patients at the scene of calls but we do not transport.
-Millcreek Paramedic Service, whom we are part owner of, is the primary ambulance/paramedic service in Millcreek and they provide the majority of care and do the transports.
-All of our apparatus have medical gear on board but our primary EMS unit is our QRS/utility vehicle.
+Our EMS staff treats patients at the scene of calls, but we do not transport.
+Millcreek Paramedic Service, whom we are part owner of, is the primary ambulance/paramedic service in Millcreek, and they provide the majority of care and do the transports.
+All of our apparatus have medical gear on board but our primary EMS unit is our QRS/utility vehicle, Utility 367.

 Photographer: A firefighter who is assigned to document the scene of an incident with photographs and video.
 These members are required to take the first two modules in the Essentials of Firefighting course and be well versed in camera operations.
 All items and training pertaining to the duties are provided by BVFD.

 Outside of responding to calls, training is the most important section in the Operations Division.
 Good training WILL mean the difference between life and death.
 We train in all disciplines of the fire service with in-house, local and out of town trainers.
-Training will be done in-house, at one of several local training sites or out in the community.
+Training is done in-house, at one of several local training sites, or out in the community.